 World-first data study in the American Journal of Dentistry builds on evidence to support the benefits of sugar-free gum in oral care

-Bangalore, June 05, 2017: Increasing consumption of sugar-free chewing gum by just one piece per day could save billions of dollars worldwide on dental expenditures from treating tooth decay,according to a new study published in the American Journal of Dentistryon .1The data is significant given tooth decay and oral diseases rank fourth among the most expensive global health conditions to treat, according to the World Health Organization.2 While tooth decay is largely preventable, it still affects 60-90% of schoolchildren and nearly all adults globally.2
+Bangalore, June 05, 2017: Increasing consumption of sugar-free chewing gum by just one piece per day could save billions of dollars worldwide on dental expenditures from treating tooth decay,according to a new study published in the American Journal of Dentistryon [DATE].1The data is significant given tooth decay and oral diseases rank fourth among the most expensive global health conditions to treat, according to the World Health Organization.2 While tooth decay is largely preventable, it still affects 60-90% of schoolchildren and nearly all adults globally.2

 The first-of-its-kind global studysuggests that if current consumers of sugar-fee gum increase their consumption by just one extra piece per day as part of a complete oral hygiene routine, global dental expenditures from treating tooth decay could be reduced by US$4.1 billion a year.1The data provides new insights that build on the extensive body of evidence supporting the benefits of chewing sugar-free gum in oral care.